 Most companies recognize the cloud skills gap, but aren't sure what to do about it.
-Here's what you can do to bridge that gap.

 If you're hiring technology talent right now, you know that the market is highly competitive, and the pool of qualified candidates is small.
 The capabilities unlocked by cloud computing — AI, machine learning, IoT — are reshaping the skills required to perform today’s jobs rapidly.
 Companies and employees alike are struggling to keep up.